zalando/restful-api-guidelines/common-data-types/CommonDataTypes.md

 - `id`: the identity of the object.
 If used, IDs must opaque strings and not numbers.
 IDs are unique within some documented context, are stable and don't change for a given object once assigned, and are never recycled cross entities.

-- _`xyz_`_`id`: an attribute within one object holding the identifier of another object must use a name that corresponds to the type of the referenced object or the relationship to the referenced object followed by `_id` (e.g. `customer_id` not `customer_number`; `parent_node_id` for the reference to a parent node from a child node, even if both have the type `Node`)
+- `xyz_id`: an attribute within one object holding the identifier of another object must use a name that corresponds to the type of the referenced object or the relationship to the referenced object followed by `_id` (e.g. `customer_id` not `customer_number`; `parent_node_id` for the reference to a parent node from a child node, even if both have the type `Node`)

 - `created`: when the object was created.
-If used this must be a date-time construct.
+If used, this must be a date-time construct.

 - `modified`: when the object was updated.
-If used this must be a date-time construct.
+If used, this must be a date-time construct.

 - `type`: the kind of thing this object is.
-If used the type of this field should be a string.
+If used, the type of this field should be a string.
 Types allow runtime information on the entity provided that otherwise requires examining the Open API file.

 Example JSON schema: